varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	Writable from: vcl_backend_response, vcl_backend_error

+	Default: true

 	Deliver the object to the client while fetching the whole object into varnish.

 	For uncacheable objects, storage for parts of the body which have been sent to the client may get freed early, depending on the storage engine used.

+	This variable has no effect if do_esi is true and when the response body is empty.

 beresp.do_gzip